Enantiomer

 In chemistry, an enantiomer (/ɪˈnænti.əmər, ɛ-, -oʊ-/ ih-NAN-tee-ə-mər), also known as an optical isomer, antipode, or optical antipode, is one of a pair of molecular entities which are mirror images of each other and non-superposable.

 Enantiomer molecules are like right and left hands: one cannot be superposed onto the other without first being converted to its mirror image.
 It is solely a relationship of chirality and the permanent three-dimensional relationships among molecules or other chemical structures: no amount of re-orientation of a molecule as a whole or conformational change converts one chemical into its enantiomer.
 Chemical structures with chirality rotate plane-polarized light.
 A mixture of equal amounts of each enantiomer, a racemic mixture or a racemate, does not rotate light.

 Stereoisomers include both enantiomers and diastereomers.
 Diastereomers, like enantiomers, share the same molecular formula and are also non-superposable onto each other; however, they are not mirror images of each other.

+In nature, most chiral compounds are only present as one enantiomer, such as amino acids—for example, only the L-isomer of alanine is incorporated into proteins.

 Naming conventions

 There are three common naming conventions for specifying one of the two enantiomers (the absolute configuration) of a given chiral molecule: the R/S system is based on the geometry of the molecule; the (+)- and (−)- system (also written using the obsolete equivalents d- and l-) is based on its optical rotation properties; and the D/L system is based on the molecule's relationship to enantiomers of glyceraldehyde.

 The R/S system is based on the molecule's geometry with respect to a chiral center.
 The R/S system is assigned to a molecule based on the priority rules assigned by Cahn–Ingold–Prelog priority rules, in which the group or atom with the largest atomic number is assigned the highest priority and the group or atom with the smallest atomic number is assigned the lowest priority.

 The (+) or (−) symbol is used to specify a molecule's optical rotation — the direction in which the polarization of light rotates as it passes through a solution containing the molecule.
 When a molecule is denoted dextrorotatory, it rotates the plane of polarized light clockwise and can also be denoted as (+).
 When it is denoted as levorotatory, it rotates the plane of polarized light counterclockwise and can also be denoted as (−).

 The Latin words for left are laevus and sinister, and the word for right is dexter (or rectus in the sense of correct or virtuous).
 The English word right is a cognate of rectus.
-This is the origin of the D/L and R/S notations, and the employment of prefixes levo- and dextro- in common names.
+This is the origin of the D/L and R/S notations and the employment of prefixes levo- and dextro- in common names.

-The prefix ar-, from the Latin recto (right), is applied to the right-handed version; es-, from the Latin sinister (left), to the left-handed molecule.
-Example: ketamine, arketamine, esketamine.
+In some contexts, the prefixes ar- and es- are used in the names.
+Examples include ketamine, arketamine, esketamine.